Torres Islands

-As of mid-2004, the Torres Islands had a total population of approximately 950 people, dispersed across at least ten settlements of various sizes, all located on or near coastal areas.
+As of 2020, the Torres Islands had a total population of approximately 1128 people.
+They are dispersed across at least ten settlements of various sizes, all located on or near coastal areas.
 The names of these settlements are: Yögevigemëne (or Yögemëne for short), Tinemēvönyö, Yawe and Yakwane (on Hiw), Lotew (on Tegua; sometimes misspelled Lateu), Lungharegi, Telakwlakw and Rinuhe (on Lo), and Likwal and Litew (on Toga).
 A small airstrip on Linua, opened in 1983, provides the only regular transportation link between the Torres Islands and the rest of Vanuatu.
 Lungharegi is the administrative centre for the Torres Islands, but its governance role is minimal.
 It has a community phone and medical clinic, but no bank or police station, and only two sparsely stocked stores.

 Name

 The name “Torres” was bestowed on the islands by European cartographers, in remembrance of the sixteenth-century navigator Luis Vaz de Torres, who had briefly visited the islands of North and Central Vanuatu in April, May and June 1606, as part of a Spanish expedition across the Pacific, from South America to Terra Australis.
 The navigator's name was also bestowed on the important Torres Strait, which separates mainland Australia from the island of New Guinea.
 Ironically, Torres never saw, or even heard about, the Torres Islands.
 However, his commander, the Portuguese captain Fernandes de Queirós, serving the Spanish Crown, did sail near the Torres Islands at one point in search of the Santa Cruz Islands.